What is the sheet metal bending process?

 No matter the material, its gauge or thickness, mild steel, and soft aluminum are much more ductile than high-strength materials and, therefore, can be bent to a sharper radius.
 That’s why when bending thick or high-tensile metals, you need to abide by a minimum inside bend radius.
 This will minimize the effects of strain hardening and cracking at the bend.

-The material supplier’s product data sheets normally outline the extent to which the plate can be formed without failures, recommending minimum bend radii by material type and properties.
+The material supplier’s product data sheets normally outline the extent to which the sheet plate metal can be formed without failures, recommending minimum bend radii by material type and properties.
 Generally, low-carbon-content steel or soft aluminum is necessary for good formability and a tight inside radius; but as the level of carbon in the steel or the hardness of the aluminum increases, its ductility and formability are limited, increasing the minimum radius that can be produced.

-Importance of Grain Direction
+Importance of Grain Direction in sheet metal bending process

 Forming with the grain requires less bending force because the material’s ductility is readily stretched.